remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

-This results to the following:
+This results in the following:

 <img src="/img/apple-wow-tutorial/Background.png"/>